CodeYourFuture/curriculum/common-content/en/module/tools/ls/index.md

 * `-1`
 * `-h`

+{{<multiple-choice
+question="What does the command `ls -lt` do?" answers="List all of the files in a directory, including permissions, sorted most-recently-modified first. | List all of the files in a directory, including hidden files, sorted most-recently-modified last. | List all of the files in a directory, including permissions, sorted most-recently-modified last." feedback="Right! -l includes metadata, and -t sorts by modification time (mtime). | Not quite - check the meaning of -l. | Not quite - check the meaning of -t." correct="0"
+>}}

 {{<note type="Exercise">}}
-Write down answers to the following questions:
+Write down answer to the following question:

-1. What does the command `ls -lahtr` do?
-2. If you want to list the files in the directory `/tmp`, one file per line, what command would you run?
+If you want to list the files in the directory `/tmp`, one file per line, what command would you run?
 {{</note>}}